Have you ever bought a product and found a little leaflet with it that tells you all about it — what it is, how to use it, how to store it, etc.?

 The reason why the operation and maintenance manual exists is for companies and staff to ensure that the equipment is run properly, is kept in good shape, and works efficiently.

-It can be called a guidebook for equipment outlining guidelines on how to handle big machines, plants, and other equipment.
+It can be called a guidebook for equipment outlining guidelines on how to handle big machines, such as milling machines, plants, and other equipment.
 Among others, you will find executives, organizational managers, technicians and so on who make the most use of it.
 It is also a very handy tool that managers use to train new employees in the handling and management of said equipment.
 That is all for the O&M meaning.

 Now, you might be curious about what exactly does an Operation and Maintenance Manual contain?
 Don’t worry; we will give you a quick sneak peek of that too.
 Here is what you may find inside a standard Operation and Maintenance Manual: